-The snake plant Dracena, formerly known as sansevieria, is commonly labeled an easy-care plant.
+The Snake plant (Dracaena trifasciata), formerly known as Sansevieria, is commonly labeled an easy-care plant.
 While snake plant care can be simple, it may take some time to figure out how a new snake plant is doing in your space.

 Due to the snake plant’s native dry habitat “in tropical Africa,” it is easy to overwater snake plants.
 But how can you tell when your snake plant actually needs water?